dolly0526/jessica-rpc/README.md

 # Jessica-RPC
-A simple demo RPC framework based on Netty.
+A simple demo RPC framework based on Netty And JDK.